11 Best Kept Secrets to Getting the Perfect Korean Perm (2023)

 Lingua Asia_Hippie Perm for women_Han Ji-min (한지민)

 That’s when I realized the definition of natural can be so different in other countries.
-(In Korea, natural-looking curls mean loose waves.)
+(Natural-looking curls mean loose waves.)
 FYI, baby perm is a form of this one for shorter hair, but it’s out of fashion now.

 Lingua Asia_Magic Straight Perm and Magic C Curl